Yaohua-Chang/ML-Final-Exam/README.md

 Answer: (b)

-5. Which of the following reason is Not Python the most popular programming languages in data science:
+5. Which of the following reason is Python the most popular programming languages in data science:
     * a.
 Good performance for computation-intensive tasks
     * b.
 A large number of useful add-on libraries.
     * c.
 Numeric computation libraries built on C code allow for efficient and fast scripts.